 Linux is like creating your own custom cappuccino machine that applies the perfect amount of pressure on your beans and steams your milk to exactly the right temperature you want.
 It might be better in the end, but it’s much more difficult to get there.

-In my next article, I’ll explore WinOps, the best practices and tools of DevOps for Windows organization, including PowerShell DSC, Linux Tool Evaluation Framework, WinOps and Docker, Chocolatey, package management in Windows.
+In my next article, I’ll explore WinOps, the best practices and tools of DevOps for Windows organizations, including PowerShell DSC, Linux Tool Evaluation Framework, WinOps and Docker, Chocolatey, and package management in Windows.